 Since August, I’ve found myself sitting in the emergency room of Children’s Hospital of Wisconsin not once, but twice with two of my three children.
 Both situations were not in my plan.

 I sat there both times feeling anxious and worried, but forcing a brave face for the sake of my hurting children.
-Even though I didn’t have a plan, I knew Children’s Hospital of Wisconsin did — thanks to their amazing …Continue reading →
+Even though I didn’t have a plan, I knew Children’s Hospital of Wisconsin did — thanks to their amazing …Click here to continue reading

 My name is Vincent, and I am 14 years old.
 One week before my seventh birthday, I had a heart transplant at Children’s Hospital of Wisconsin.
 People made a big deal about it, because I was the first kid in the upper Midwest to receive a Berlin heart.